Slidely VR Gallery

 Cover_Slidely-VR-2x

-Back in 2016 companies began to understand that this new technology, applied to creative ideas, can have an important involvement towards people, capturing their attention.
+In 2016, companies began recognizing VR’s potential to capture attention and inspire deeper engagement.
 Even more the consumer adoption report showed that 71% of consumers agree that a brand that sponsors VR is forward-thinking and modern.

 As Slidely's successful core business was creating slideshows and collections from photos, our goals for this side project were to recapture this magic in the VR world and let people experience moments as if they were there as well as to create a platform for innovation and deeper engagement.